mmattini/BNPayment-iOS/README.md

 * The SDK has no third-party dependencies.

-The SDK currently consists of two libraries: [BNBaseLibrary](https://github.com/MobilePaymentSolutionsAB/BMPS-iOS-BaseLibrary/) which provides networking functionality and the [BNPayment library](https://github.com/MobilePaymentSolutionsAB/BMPS-iOS-PaymentLibrary) which provides payment functionality.
+The SDK currently consists of two libraries: [BNBase](https://github.com/MobilePaymentSolutionsAB/BMPS-iOS-BaseLibrary/) which provides networking functionality and the [BNPayment](https://github.com/MobilePaymentSolutionsAB/BMPS-iOS-PaymentLibrary) which provides payment functionality.

 ## Requirements